mxriverlynn/nanit/readme.md

 `npm install --save nanit`

-Then you need to create an 'initializers' folder in your project structure:
+Then you need to create an 'initializers' and an optional 'finalizers' folder in your project structure:

 <pre>
-/my-project
+./my-project
   /lib
   /initializers
   /finalziers